arkweather/BestTrack/README.txt

         -ts   --time_step          (No arguments) Flag to specify if output files will be broken up by time step.
-If used, a file will be created or every time stamp in the data (this can get very large if used for more than just a day or two at a time).
+If used, a file will be created for every time stamp in the data (this can get very large if used for more than just a day or two at a time).
                                    Default is to create one file for the entire dataset.
                                    See OUTPUT for details.